 TEHANU, A NOVEL BY URSULA K. LE GUIN (BOOK REVIEW)

 Published in 1990, twenty years after the third novel in the series, Tehanu takes of where the third novel ended.
 The Farthest shore is for a variety of reasons often marketed and sold as the last book in the Earthsea Cycle.
 As I explained it my last post, it's mostly due to a two decades long publishing pause.
 However, I wonder if there's not something more to it.
 Isn't it perhaps the case that people were so used to fantasy trilogies that they immediately assumed that this is it?
 Fortunately, it wasn't!
+It is wonderful that Ursula K. Le Guin decided to do give us this novel that focused more on the vulnerable characters and defies the stereotypes of fantasy genre.

 In my last post, I've chosen some photographs from Croatian seaside to go along the review, because it seems to match the world of Earthsea (that is basically an archipelago) quite nicely.
 Today I'll share one new outfit featuring a yellow dress styled with a long blue scarf worn as a sort of an improvised pareo, some old photographs featuring that very same dress.
 Being sustainable in our fashion choices is easier than it might look!
 All you need to do is to love your clothing items and create stories with them.
-Scroll down to read review of this story!

 PREVIOUS BOOKS IN THE SERIES I HAVE REVIEWED HERE ON MY BLOG